javierarce/bicimap/README.md

 🌍 Unofficial map of BiciMAD & Bicing stations.

-This is my attempt to make a more useful and nicer version of the current [BiciMAD](https://u.bicimad.com/mapa) and [Bicing](https://bicing.barcelona/mapa-de-disponibilitat) maps.
+This project is my attempt to make a friendlier version of the current [BiciMAD](https://u.bicimad.com/mapa) and [Bicing](https://bicing.barcelona/mapa-de-disponibilitat) bike-sharing maps.

 ![card](public/img/card.png)

 ### HOW TO INSTALL IT

-- Clone this repo: `git clone git@github.com:javierarce/bicimap.git`
+- Clone this repo with `git clone git@github.com:javierarce/bicimap.git`
-- Install dependecies: `cd bicimap; yarn`
+- Install its dependecies: `cd bicimap; yarn`
-- Download stations: `node public/stations.js`
+- Retrieve the stations data: `node public/stations.js`
-- Run server: `yarn serve`
+- Run the server: `yarn serve`
-- Follow the instructions in your terminal
+- Follow the instructions in your terminal.

 ### TODO

-- [ ] Add tooltips for the map controllers
+- [ ] Add tooltips for the map controllers.
-- [ ] Fix error alerts
+- [ ] Add routing between stations.

 ### WISHLIST

-- [ ] Add weather information
+- [ ] Add weather information.
-- [ ] Allow marking stations as favorites for easier access
+- [ ] Allow marking stations as favorites for easier access.
-- [ ] Add routing between stations
-- [ ] Show nearby stations to a given station
+- [ ] Show nearby stations to a given station.

 ### DONE